dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 #### set-variables

-The `set-variables` operation creates or updates variables for an element instance (e.g. workflow instance, flow element instance).
+The `set-variables` operation creates or updates variables for an element instance (e.g. process instance, flow element instance).

-To perform a `set-variables` operation, invoke the Zeebe command binding with a `POST` method and the following JSON body:
+To perform a `set-variables` operation, invoke the Zeebe command binding with a `POST` method, and the following JSON body:

 ```json
 {